MindSKKU/NNE/README.md

 - I recommend you to use Anaconda and jupyter notebook for python and Ipython(ver 3.6).
 You can download in (https://www.anaconda.com/download/).
 For Windows users, you can execute jupyter notebook through cmd, inputting a command 'jupyter notebook'.
 Adding anaconda to the system PATH environment variable is recommended for convenience when you are installing.

 ## Tutorials
 Our assignment requires basic skills of python and their packages.
-If you are not familiar with them, you can do nothing.
+If you are not familiar with them, **you can do nothing**.
 So if you are beginner, follow these sources before assignment.

 - Python Tutorial
 You should know at least loops, list, and classes.